lukepfarrar/gitflow-maven-plugin/README.md

 I wrote this maven plugin to avoid inevitable merges when you finish a git flow release branch when using maven.
 It does not use the maven release plugin.

-*NB: Whilst this software has been working fine for me, it could do with a tidy and has not had enough use to be considered stable.
+*NB: Whilst this software has been working fine for me (including on this project), it could do with a tidy and has not had enough use to be considered stable.
 Please let me know how you get on.*